sachinym/Github-Advanced-Security/Adv_sec_intro.md

 In this lab, you have completed the following:
 + What is GitHub Advanced Security?
 + What are the components of GitHub Advanced Security?
-+ Where to turn on the different components of GitHub Advanced Security?
++ Where to turn on the different components of GitHub Advanced Security at the repository level?